LioCrea/middleMirror.JS/README.md

 4. Let it work

 # Under progress
-Will soon provide a full-working solution for back-end stored images.
+Will soon provide a fully working solution for back-end stored images